-32 (b) If archaeological testing identifies archaeological resources, but determines that 33 they are not significant, in accordance with subsection (D) above, then the 34 archaeological identification and evaluation report must be submitted to the 35 Division.
-The Division will have 30 days to confirm that the identified resources 36 are not significant, in accordance with subsection (D) above.
+(b) If archaeological testing identifies archaeological resources, but determines that they are not significant, in accordance with subsection (D) above, then the archaeological identification and evaluation report must be submitted to the Division.
+The Division will have 30 days to confirm that the identified resources are not significant, in accordance with subsection (D) above.

-37 (c) If archaeological testing identifies significant archaeological resources in 38 accordance with subsection (D) above, an archaeological resource management 39 plan must be submitted to the Division.
-The Division will render a determination 40 in writing regarding the acceptability of the proposed archaeological resource 41 management plan within 30 days after receipt of the studies and management plan.
+(c) If archaeological testing identifies significant archaeological resources in accordance with subsection (D) above, an archaeological resource management plan must be submitted to the Division.
+The Division will render a determination in writing regarding the acceptability of the proposed archaeological resource management plan within 30 days after receipt of the studies and management plan, unless written consent to extend such period is given by the applicant.
+The applicant maintains the right to amend their application to avoid areas of high archaeological potential or known archaeological resources.